jamesmcginnis/racoon-roomba-card/info.md

 A compact, animated Lovelace card for controlling your Roomba vacuum from Home Assistant.

-> ⚠️ **This card requires the [ha-roomba-custom](https://github.com/jamesmcginnis/ha-roomba-custom) integration.** Install it before adding this card.
+> ⚠️ **This card requires this [ha-roomba-custom](https://github.com/jamesmcginnis/ha-roomba-custom) integration.** Install it before adding this card.

 ---